danthegoodman1/icedb/perf_tests/chicago_taxis/README.md

 Merged partition d=2017-12 with 2 files in 14.961239576339722 seconds
 Merged partition d=2017-02 with 30 files in 15.911055326461792 seconds
 Merged partition d=2017-02 with 3 files in 15.94778323173523 seconds
+done in 4712.57857465744 seconds
 ```

-Merge performance seems to be entirely based on data size, as there is no difference between merging 30 small files
+Merge performance here seems to be entirely based on log size, as there is no difference between merging 30 small files
 and 3 larger files.
-The time was actually due to reading the massive log, as running an empty merge takes 16.21
-seconds :P. This indicates to me that the time to actually process files for merging was far sub-second.
+Running an empty merge takes 16.21 seconds :P. This indicates to me that the time to actually
+process files for merging even 40 files was well beyond sub-second.

 Files were kept at a max size ~100MB.